 What should we call our supporting tender attachments (and just why are there so many Latin terms used in RFTs)?

-I suspect the use of Latin terms is prevalent in tender requests due to the fact most RFTs are run past lawyers prior to their release (and the legal word still uses lots of Latin especially in contract law!).
+I suspect the use of Latin terms is prevalent in tender requests due to the fact most RFTs are run past lawyers prior to their release (and the legal world still uses lots of Latin especially in contract law!).

 Also, as tenders were traditionally submitted as hard copy paper documents you also have an overlay of historical printing and publishing terms for ‘attachments’ such as Appendix and Annexure creeping in.